Susanxuan/CRISP/README.md

 ## Quick Start

 Training: \
 Follow the [tutorial notebook for training](/tutorials/training.ipynb).
+Each training may take 30-60 minutes depends on size of dataset.
 Or you can directly train with script below.
 Files of configs and shell scripts are provided in [experiments/](experiments/) for replication of results.

 ```bash
 python CRISP/train_script.py --config [path/to/config.yaml] --split split --seed 0 --savedir [path/to/save/folder]